-Among other things, our specialists personally explain why we use React JS for web development by highlighting an exemplary toolset and tech stack.
+Among other things, our specialists explain why we use React JS for web development by highlighting an exemplary toolset and tech stack.
 React Developer Tools, along with Redux Development Tools offer extremely convenient capacities while you can easily install and use them as regular Chrome extensions.
 Specifically, with their help, you can efficiently inspect React-based hierarchy components (including related props and states), check dispatch actions, and view state changes immediately in the extension (which can also be recorded and used as a backup for debugging in the future).
 Also, with content management tools for marketers, your website can be created or expanded hosting, visual editing tools, and others.

-The powers of React Native
+Powers of React Native

-Building a one-size-fits-all app can obviously be cheaper while you can also go hybrid for more custom results, using a single codebase for somewhat different solutions created for separate operating environments.
+Building a one-size-fits-all app can be cheaper while you can also go hybrid for more custom results, using a single codebase for somewhat different solutions created for separate operating environments.